 In addition, if you can provide personal stories from your own life or others to support those main points, your book will be much more interesting.

 People love stories.
 So, don't just tell them that they should brush their teeth for 2 minutes to avoid plaque buildup.
 Tell them how after you brushed your teeth for 2 minutes each day you met the love of your life after she noticed how white (and plaque free) your teeth were.

-You get the idea…don’t just give dry facts; make it real to people.
+Don't just give dry facts.
+Make it real to people.